montoyamoraga/art-notes/README.md

 ## Books

 * Grapefruit, by Yoko Ono
+* Machine Learning for Artists, by Gene Kogan.
 * Oblique Strategies [wiki](https://en.wikipedia.org/wiki/Oblique_Strategies), by Brian Eno and Peter Schmidt.
 * Seeing Is Forgetting the Name of the Thing One Sees, by Lawrence Weschler, over thirty years of conversation with Robert Irwin.